-14.3 Employee Loans
+15.3 Employee Loan

-On October 26, 2021, the Company and a key management entered into a promissory note in the amount of \$0.07 million.
-For as long as the person remains an employee, the obligation to repay the principal is forgiven against current and future awards under the RSU Plan, by forfeiture of awards.
+On October 26, 2021, the Company and a key management member entered into a promissory note in the amount of \$0.07 million.
+For as long as the person remains an employee, the obligation to repay the principal is forgiven against current and future awards under the RSU Plan, by forfeiture of their RSU awards.
 The loan is interest free other than in the event of default, in which case the promissory note would bear simple interest at a rate of 10% per annum.
-As at March 31, 2023 the loan balance of \$0.02 million was included in other current receivables (December 31, 2022: \$0.04 million).
+As at June 30, 2023 the loan balance of \$0.02 million was included in other current receivables (December 31, 2022: \$0.04 million included in other long term receivables).

-15. BASIC AND DILUTED EARNINGS PER SHARE ("EPS")
+16. BASIC AND DILUTED EARNINGS PER SHARE ("EPS")

 The Company presents basic and diluted EPS for its common shares.
 Basic EPS is calculated by dividing income or loss attributable to shareholders of the Company by the weighted average number of common shares outstanding during the reporting period.
 Diluted EPS is calculated by dividing income or loss attributable to shareholders of the Company by the weighted average number of common shares outstanding, adjusted for the effects of all dilutive potential common shares.
 The weighted average number of shares outstanding on a diluted basis takes into account the additional shares for the assumed exercise of RSUs and warrants, if dilutive.
 The number of additional shares is calculated by assuming that outstanding warrants were exercised and that the proceeds from such exercises were used to acquire common stock at the average market price during the reporting period.
 When the effects of a potential issuance of shares under warrants and RSUs would be anti-dilutive, basic and diluted loss per share are the same.
+Basic and dilutive earnings per share are as follows: